1986 Rhodes 22, refurbished at the General Boats factory in 2006.

 Large stern lazarette, approximately 3'x3'x7'.

-The unusual Rhodes traveller attaches between the two backstays.
+The unique Rhodes traveller attaches between the two backstays.
 Jibes are less stressful with this shock absorbing feature.

 Full cockpit cushions: right, left, and across rear.

 Superb, solid swim ladder: wide steps, simple deployment from boat or water.
 Very easy to climb out of water.
 Just as useful on trailer.